mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/administering-clusters/sshcluster/index.md

             Figure 4.
 PuTTY SSH options

-        4. Log in as user "core" if you are running CoreOS.
-The default user on CentOS is "centos".
+        4. Log in as user "centos" if you are running CentOS.
+The default user will differ based on your OS.

             ![Windows Login](/mesosphere/dcos/1.13/img/windowscore.png)